Psych, Episode "A very Juliet episode" (season 4, ep. 12)

 Rating for Arnold:

 He plays the bodyguard and 'right hand' of director David and is the only Mossad-character, who is allowed to display at least some other emotions than arrogance.
 Sadly, this episode was all he got.
-Don't hope for the next one!

 My little fanfiction "The truth beneath the rose"